himanshu17hub/Mini-Machine-Gun-M134-/README.md

-# Mini-Machine-Gun-M134-
-Mini Machine Gun M134 – CAD Project This is a detailed 3D CAD model of the Mini Machine Gun M134, designed entirely by me using SolidWorks.
-Inspired by the real M134 Minigun, this project was part of a showcase organized by the CIM Club during the Independence Day exhibition at IIT Ropar.
-# 🔧 Mini Machine Gun M134 – CAD Project
+# Mini Machine Gun M134 – CAD Project

 This project showcases a high-detail 3D CAD model of the **Mini Machine Gun M134**, designed entirely in **SolidWorks**.
 It was developed as part of a mechanical design initiative and featured in the **Independence Day exhibition** at IIT Ropar under the **CIM Club**.